FreekJones/Jan21_Assignment/README.md

 #https://www.w3schools.com/html/html_lists.asp
 #https://www.w3schools.com/html/html_images.asp
 #https://www.w3schools.com/html/html_filepaths.asp
-#I also used ChatGPT to help me with some of the code and to explain some concepts-->
+#I also used ChatGPT to help me with some of the code and to explain some concepts